lingui/js-lingui/README.md

   At the moment, Lingui is the most active intl project on GitHub.

 - **Compatible with react-intl** - Low-level React API is very similar to react-intl and the message format is the same.
-It's easy to migrate existing project.
+It's easy to migrate an existing project.

 ## How does it look like?